lsst-sqre/ltd-keeper/docs/products.rst

 - :http:get:`/v1/products/(int:id)/builds/` --- list all builds for a product.

+- :http:post:`/v1/products/(int:id)/editions/` --- create a new edition for a product.

+- :http:get:`/v1/products/(int:id)/editions/` --- list all edition for a product.

 *See also:*

 - :doc:`/builds/ <builds>` for editing or deleting a build.